Sz-Tim/isRev/ms/msDraft.md

 ## Genus
 Overall beta diversity between adjacent elevations at the genus-level is most commonly U-shaped (14/16), often with a low elevation truncation such that highest beta diversity occurs at high elevations.
-In the Philippines [@Samson1997] and Costa Rica [@LongColw2011], beta diversity increases monotonically across elevations.
+In the Philippines [@Samson1997] and Costa Rica [C], beta diversity increases monotonically across elevations.
 Turnover at the genus-level is typically lower than at the species-level.
 Along many gradients, genus turnover is nearly zero across the majority of elevations and the change in genus composition is instead due to nestedness.
-The primary exceptions are in the Philippines [@Samson1997], where turnover is higher than nestedness except at the highest elevations and increases to a peak at mid-to-upper elevations, and in the McPherson Range in Australia [@MunyFoor2012], where turnover decreases monotonically and is overtaken by nestedness at middle elevations.
+The primary exceptions are in the Philippines [@Samson1997], where turnover is higher than nestedness except at the highest elevations and increases to a peak at mid-to-upper elevations, and in the McPherson Range in Australia [@BurwNaka2011], where turnover decreases monotonically and is overtaken by nestedness at middle elevations.
 With common interpretations of turnover and nestedness **CITE**, the high nestedness and low turnover along most gradients suggest that environmental filtering is more important than biotic interactions in determining the ant genus community across elevations.

 ## Subfamily